Drew Waters Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the top team ERA across all MLB pitching staffs (3.71).
+- The Mariners' 3.72 team ERA ranks first among all league pitching staffs.

-- Mariners pitchers combine to allow 136 home runs (1.1 per game), the fourth-fewest in the league.
+- Mariners pitchers combine to allow 137 home runs (1.1 per game), the fourth-fewest in baseball.

-- The right-hander's last time out was on Saturday against the Houston Astros, when he threw 6 1/3 scoreless innings while giving up two hits.
+- The righty's most recent time out came on Saturday against the Houston Astros, when he tossed six innings, surrendering two earned runs while giving up eight hits.

-- The 25-year-old has amassed a 3.78 ERA and 8.2 strikeouts per nine innings across 18 games this season, while giving up a batting average of .217 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.